svijaykoushik/create-rest-app/README.md

 ### Why use Create Next App?

-`create-next-app` allows you to create a new Next.js app within seconds.
+`create-rest-app` allows you to create a new Next.js app within seconds.
 It is officially maintained by the creators of Next.js, and includes a number of benefits:

-- **Interactive Experience**: Running `npx create-next-app@latest` (with no arguments) launches an interactive experience that guides you through setting up a project.
+- **Interactive Experience**: Running `npx create-rest-app@latest` (with no arguments) launches an interactive experience that guides you through setting up a project.
 - **Zero Dependencies**: Initializing a project is as quick as one second.
 Create Next App has zero dependencies.
 - **Offline Support**: Create Next App will automatically detect if you're offline and bootstrap your project using your local package cache.
-- **Support for Examples**: Create Next App can bootstrap your application using an example from the Next.js examples collection (e.g. `npx create-next-app --example route-handlers`).
+- **Support for Examples**: Create Next App can bootstrap your application using an example from the Next.js examples collection (e.g. `npx create-rest-app --example route-handlers`).
 - **Tested**: The package is part of the Next.js monorepo and tested using the same integration test suite as Next.js itself, ensuring it works as expected with every release.